TheNextGuy32/peace-of-westfalia/newRules/Wage War/Declare A Religious War.md

-Players 'Saved' may Declare a Religious War against any eligible heretical Target Principality:
+Saved Players may Declare a Religious War against any eligible heretical Target Principality:

 Principalities with a Religious Upheaval Marker on them not already made a Target Principality are eligible Target Principalities.
 Lift the Religious Upheaval Marker upright.